This Is Our Record. Our Resistance. Our Demand for Accountability.

 1. Federal Overreach & Violation of State Sovereignty

 The federal government was created by the states — not to rule them, but to coordinate limited functions.
-Today, it imposes mandates, taxes, and forced corporate relationships (like for-profit insurance) that violate the 10th Amendment.
+Today, it imposes mandates, taxes, and forced corporate relationships (like for-profit insurance) that violate the 10th Amendment and strip states of their right to self-governance.

 2. Private Equity Takeover of Essential Systems